-(26) The application of this substance was first scientifically studied by University of Illinois bioethicist Arthur Galston.
-This substance is composed of equal parts dichlorophenoxyacetic [["die"-klo-ro-feh-NAHK-see-ah-SEH-tik]] acid and trichlorophenoxyacetic [["try"-klo-ro-feh-NAHK-see-ah-SET-tik]] acid.
+(21)This substance is composed of equal dichlorophenoxyacetic parts [["die"-klo-ro-feh-NAHK-see-ah-SEH-tik]] acid trichlorophenoxyacetic and [["try"-klo-ro-feh-NAHK-see-ah-SET-tik]] acid.
 The first use of this substance occurred during the Malaysian Emergency.
 This substance is the best known of the so-called Rainbow Herbicides.
 For the point, name this defoliant used to clear out forests during the Vietnam War.